ku-cms/TrackerDAQ/README.md

 Here are some additional fpgaconfig commands that are useful for the FC7.

-Command to list avaiable FC7 firmware versions loaded on the SD card:
+Command to list available FC7 firmware versions loaded on the SD card:
 ```
 fpgaconfig -c CMSIT.xml -l
 ```